Chris Cornell ended the last performance of his life with a song about death

 "Honestly something looked off last night with him," concert attendee Joey Mugan told CNN.
 "I just didn't think about it because the show was great."

+Mugan managed to grab the set list from the front of the stage.
+On it, the encore performance is different than what was actually played, which isn't that unusual for a live rock show.

+The next morning, when he learned Cornell was dead, Mugan said it was hard to believe he had seen him perform less than 12 hours before.

-In the wave of mourning that followed, Led Zeppelin guitarist Jimmy Page paid his respects:
+In the wave of mourning that followed Cornell's death, Led Zeppelin guitarist Jimmy Page paid his respects:

 In his time at the top of the rock and grunge scene, Cornell battled substance abuse and other demons that also plagued so many of his contemporaries.